Legal separation vs divorce: what's the difference? Read on to learn about the advantages of each, and a critical difference between the two.

 Unfortunately, many divorces are not amicable.
 The tension within the couple has often reached a point where the spouses can no longer agree on anything, making the divorce process longer and more difficult.
 While this will require more money in legal fees, it is at that point that divorce is the only option for that spouse.

-So, which one is better, legal separation vs divorce?
+So, is it better to separate or divorce?
 Each process has different advantages depending on your circumstances, so let’s examine those now.

-So, why get a legal separation instead of a divorce?
+So, why would you get a legal separation instead of a divorce?

 Legal separations allow for the marriage to still be recognized under the law, which can make separation more appealing than divorce.
 Legal separation is a good option for couples who are not sure if their marriage is beyond repair.